juliajonesuk/GBS_analysis_cloud_tutorial/06_starting_instance.rst

  5. Choose an Instance Type: `memory optimized r3.8xlarge <http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/r3-instances.html>`_

- 6. Configure the instance with a **maximum price of 0,30 $** or higher if you really want to make sure that your spot request is accepted)
+ 6. Configure the instance with a **maximum price of $0.30 ** or higher if you really want to make sure that your spot request is accepted)

  7. Add Storage: Size of the new image: 16 GB and add New Volume: select instance store 0 with device /dev/sdb (320 GB EBS drive 1).
 Add New Volume:select instance store 1 with device /dev/sdb (320 GB EBS drive 1).
-If you think you need more space than the instance provide, add it here.
+If you think you need more space than the instance provides, add it here.

  8. Configure `security group <http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html>`_ : create a new security group named **GBS** with description **GBS analysis**.
 Type: SSH, Protocol: TCP, Port range 22, Source: My IP

  9. Review Spot Instance Request
- 10. Will prompt to create a new key pair (name: GBS_keypair)
+ 10. Will prompt you to create a new key pair (name: GBS_keypair)

 ..
 Warning::

  If you plan on using this spot instance from your office and home or with your computer and other devices (iPad/iPhone), leave the IP address set to "Anywhere" in *Source* (step 8).

-While waiting for the approval (~2-5 min) **go to your Terminal** and put restriction on your keypair.
+While waiting for the approval (~2-5 min) **go to your Terminal** and put restrictions on your keypair.

 .. code-block:: bash